whu8-stat660/course-questions-wiki/week-03/README.md

 - Question (whu8-stat660): Is observation number a default column in SAS?
 - Question (jduan10-stat660): What happens if the variable in ID statement also appears in VAR statement?
 - Answer (jduan10-stat660):  The output contains two columns for that variable.
+- Question (llopez37-stat660) Are there options outside of just label and id?